emedeli1/frontend-final-assignement/README.md

 This can help you to render things through JS more easily (instead of having to create everything with DOM Nodes in your JS)

 - use the icons given to you in the base assets, transform them into an iconfont (as shown in the lecture) and use them in your code that way (grants bonuspoints)

-- custom events could help you in some cases -> window.dispatchEvent(new CustomEvent(...))

 - Take a look at the documentation of the api, only fetch what you need on each page

 ## Submission Checklist